EskelinenAntti/TheBananaClockApp/README.md

-# The Banana Clock
+# The Banana Clock App

-A web app for creating countdowns without going bananas!
+A web app for creating countdowns and progress bar timers without going bananas!

 Available at https://bananaclock.vercel.app